franzbu/EnhancedSpaces.spoon/README.md

 To install Mellon, after downloading and unzipping, move the folder to ~/.hammerspoon/Spoons and make sure the name of the folder is 'Mellon.spoon'.

-Alternatively, run the following command on a terminal:
+Alternatively, run the following command in a terminal window:

 ```lua